How to Pay for a Private-Party Car

 PrivateAuto is far and above the best car-buying app, but what if you don’t find the car you want?
 Maybe your perfect vehicle is listed on Craigslist, Facebook Marketplace, or CarGurus.

 No problem.
 Find a car on another platform, then hop over to PrivateAuto to conclude the deal securely and quickly.
 Our DealNow fast-track solution gives you PrivateAuto's seamless transaction support.
-Built-in tools like verified identities, legally binding documents, and lightning fast payments up to $1 million.
+Built-in tools like verified identities, legally binding documents, and lightning fast payments with no limits on the amount you can transfer.

 So if your dream car pops up somewhere else, no problem!
 Use DealNow to wrap up the deal conveniently and safely.
 PrivateAuto's first-of-its-kind transactional tools enable smooth purchases regardless of where you discover the ideal set of wheels.